 Rackham stood and walked to a recessed keypad on the wall of the infirmary.
 With an thought the pict display mounted on his chest displayed his Inquisitorial rosette as he punched in a long keycode.
 A metal drawer slid from the wall and he placed the wraithbone inside.
 Another impulse and the rosette disappeared, closing it.

 He moved towards the door, glancing back at Ul’Vey as subtle features of her real face slowly started to reappear through her xenos mask.
 He caught the unnamed crew member’s dark eye and nodded to him.
 Rackham would retire now and sleep while The Genuine transited towards another cult-infiltrated planet.
 His jaded brain could not even recall this new target’s name, much less whether he was to be its doom or saviour.
-An extensive network of agents worked under his guidance identified these xenos worshipping threats.
+An extensive network of agents worked under his guidance to identify these xenos worshipping threats.
 They had found more worlds than he could ever hope to infiltrate.
 All he could do was prioritise and try to use the cults to cause the least amount of harm to the Imperium possible.
 Maybe next time he would root out the infection rather than support its spread.